PhilipGriffith/AHPy/README.md

 - `computed`: *dict*, the comparisons computed by the Compare object; each key is a tuple of two elements and each value is their computed pairwise comparison value; if the Compare object has no computed comparisons, the value will be `None`
   - `{('c', 'd'): 0.730297106886979}, ...}`

+### A Note on Weights

+Compare objects compute up to three kinds of weights: local weights, global weights and target weights.

+- **Local** weights display the computed rankings of a Compare object's elements **independent of** that object's location in a hierarchy
+  - For this reason, the local weights of a Compare object will always (approximately) sum to 1.0

+- **Global** weights display the computed rankings of a Compare object's elements **dependent on** that object's location in a hierarchy
+  - Global weights are derived by multiplying the local weights of the Compare object by that object's *own* global weight in the hierarchy
+	- If the Compare object does not have a parent, its global weight will equal 1.0
+	- If the Compare object does have a parent, its global weight will equal its own local weight as computed by its parent, multiplied by *that* parent's global weight

+- **Target** weights display the synthesized rankings of the problem elements described in the *lowest level* of a hierarchy
+  - Target weights are only computed by the Compare object at the highest level of the hierarchy (*i.e.* the only Compare object without a parent)

+A Compare object that does not have a parent will have identical local and global weights; a Compare object that has neither a parent nor children will have identical local, global and target weights.

+In many instances, the sum of the local or target weights of a Compare object will not equal 1.0 *exactly*.
+This is due to rounding.
+If it's critical that the sum of the weights equals 1.0, rather than, say, 1.0001, it's recommended to simply divide the weights by their cumulative sum: `x = x / np.sum(x)`.
+Note, however, that the resulting values will contain a false level of precision, given their inputs.

 ### Missing Pairwise Comparisons

 When a Compare object is initialized, the elements forming the keys of the input `comparisons` dictionary are permuted.
 Permutations of elements that do not contain a value within the input `comparisons` dictionary are then optimally solved for using the cyclic coordinates algorithm described in: